-Norvendae is the fictional world I began developing when I was in fifth and sixth grade.
-It now represents a collection of my creative work, as I consolidate the projects I’ve spread across the Internet since I arrived in the late nineties.
+Norvendae is the fictional world I began developing when I was eleven.
+It now represents a collection of my creative work.

 Who I Am

 I live in Salt Lake City and I do lots of stuff.
 I maintain and provide content for this website.
-Most of what you see here I made myself.
-I’m currently hosting a few stories now that were lost to the Internet for a spell.
-Check them out!
+Most of what you see I made myself.
+I also host some stories that inspired me to write — which had previously been lost to the Internet.

 What I Do

 I’m developing a massive cross-platform, multimedia project (board games, card games, role-playing games, video games, short fiction, and more) that’s been in the works for almost a decade, called War of the Seven States of Magic.

 I’ve been making games for over fifteen years, using software like Klik & Play, Multimedia Fusion, Adventure Game Studio, Inform 7, and RPG Maker.

 I’m always working.
 I like performing research and solving problems.

 Who I Make Games For

 Everyone.
 People who want to learn.
 People who feel ignored or cheated.